jsonxr/learn-cpp-v8/Readme.md

 # Embed v8 on Mac silicon

-Note: Might complain about XCode, so make sure it's installed and pointed to the xcode instead of the command line tools.

 1) XCode

     ```shell
     # Command Line Tools.
 Although, v8 seems to complain if not using xcode
     # xcode-select --install
-    # sudo xcode-select --switch /Library/Developer/CommandLineTools # Enable command line tools
+    # sudo xcode-select --switch /Library/Developer/CommandLineTools

     sudo xcode-select -s /Applications/Xcode.app/Contents/Developer
     ```

+Note: Might complain about XCode, so make sure it's installed and pointed to the xcode instead of the command line tools.

 2) Install depot tools